TAMU-Aggie-Data-Science-Club/fall2026-workshop-productionizing-ai/README.md

 make bench
 ```

-This path uses the original lightweight Hugging Face tiers.
-Use the Docker
+This path uses the lightweight SmolLM2 Hugging Face tiers.
+Use the Docker path
-path above when you want to exercise the preferred local 8B–14B-class Llama
+above for the local 8B–14B-class Llama setup, or Cloud Run for the real thing.

-setup.
+> Note: `scenario.json` records its measured baselines as `_backend: "google"`.
+> Token comparators printed against a *local* run are therefore comparing across
+> backends, and the report does not currently say so.

 Change one setting in `01_deploy/config.py`, reload, and measure again.
 The
 Docker stack mounts this control file, so no image rebuild is needed for a